RadiusNetworks/flybuy-js/README.md

 First, instantiate a new `Flybuy` object.
 After you have done that, you can call `flybuy.createMap` once you have the data you wish to load.
 The first argument to the method should the selector string. (not a DOM element)

+The instantiated `Flybuy` object does not need to be global in scope, you may assign it to whatever context works for your application.

 ```
 let flybuy = new Flybuy();